microsoft/cobalt/README.md

 ### Continuous Integration / Deployment + Testing

-Cobalt Continuous Integration pipeline defintions are available in the `./devops/provider` folder.
-As of today, Cobalt provides a git devops worklfow [definition](devops/providers/azure-devops/templates/azure-pipelines.yml) for Azure DevOps.
+Cobalt Continuous Integration pipeline definitions are available in the `./devops/provider` folder.
+As of today, Cobalt provides a git devops workflow [definition](devops/providers/azure-devops/templates/azure-pipelines.yml) for Azure DevOps.
 We welcome pipelines from other providers like Jenkins.

 #### Azure DevOps CI Flow